 The robot cannot detach any parts intentionally during the match.
-If the detachment is accidental, that is fine, as long as it is not done excessively during the match.
+If the detachment is accidental, that is fine as long as it is not done excessively during the match.
 Nuts and bolts shaking loose during a match are fine.
 If a part intentionally detaches partially, then as long as there is something (as little as a single thin rope will work) connecting that part to the rest of the robot, that will be legal.
 You most likely will encounter this with starting-size restraints and fold-out mechanisms.
-The restraints used to keep those mechanisms in starting size must stay attached.
+The restraints used to keep those mechanisms in starting position must stay attached.

 Another case that could pop up would be a part that is not expressly designed to detach, but nevertheless is not securely attached to the rest of the robot and is very likely to fall off completely during the match.
-For example, I had a case once where a robot, out of poor design consideration, had motors attached to the outer end of its wheel axles, with nothing else but the axle connecting it to the rest of the robot.
-The motors had nothing to react against, so they were ineffective.
-Every match, the motors would fall off onto the floor.

 This is something that you ask the team about.
-Use your judgement on this one.
-Refer any questions to the head inspector.
+It is up to you to determine the team's compliance with this rule, but any concerns or questions should be referred to the head inspector, event partner, or head referee.